fjantunen/sev1/index.md

 Effective incident response relies on clear roles:

 * **Incident Commander (IC):** The strategic lead. 🧑‍✈️
-* **Operations Lead (Ops Lead):** Directs technical investigation and mitigation. 🛠️
+* **Operations Lead (Optional):** Directs technical investigation and mitigation. 🛠️
 * **Communications Lead (Comms Lead):** Manages internal and external messaging. 🗣️
-* **Scribe/Logger:** Documents all actions and decisions in real-time. ✍️
+* **Scribe:** Documents all actions and decisions in real-time. ✍️
 * **Subject Matter Experts (SMEs):** Engineers from affected teams who diagnose and fix. 💻
 * **Support Lead (Optional):** Manages incoming customer support queries. 📞
 * **Executive Sponsor (Optional):** Provides high-level support, approves major actions. 👑

 > ❗ **Important:**
-> In smaller organizations, one person may wear multiple hats initially, but the *mindset* of these distinct roles is crucial.
+> In many organizations, one person may wear multiple hats initially, but the *mindset* of these distinct roles is crucial.

 #### The Incident Lifecycle: From Active to Resolved